George-Craft/rapid-control-prototyping/README.md

 A project where I modelled, simulated and implemented an advanced multivariable controller for a real-world helicopter system.

 ## Installation
-1. Ensure MATLAB is installed, as well as the
+1. Ensure MATLAB is installed, as well as the  **Control Systems Toolbox, Data Acquisition Toolbox, Data acquisition toolbox support package for National Instruments NI-DAQmx devices, SIMULINK Real-Time Toolbox, Aerospace Blockset.**